 The road to the Portuguese citizenship

-The beneficiaries of ARI / Portuguese Golden Visa are entitled to:
+The beneficiaries of the Portuguese Golden Visa residence permit are entitled to:

-Visa exemption for travelling within the Schengen Area;
+Visa exemption for traveling within the Schengen Area.

 Eligibility – Who may apply?